dappdevelopment/cs359b-diy-a-new-decentralized-index/README.md

 **DIY - Decentralized Index**
 We are a decentralized crypto index built on 0x and Ethereum for anyone to diversify investment strategies using our smart contract asset managers.
+(Express + Node + MongoDB)

 ## Functionality
 In DIY Index, You can: